Design for intelligence: Make friends with "The System"

 The building blocks of the intelligent system are simple: Define, learn, execute.
 Discover how you can use intents to define your app's key features, create donations to help the system learn and make predictions about the future, and implement extensibility to ensure your app is ready to execute at just the right moment.
 Learn from teams at Apple about how their technologies use intents and donations in different ways, all for the same goal: to make the everyday easier.

+Hey.
+My name is Sofiane, and I work on Proactive Intelligence here at Apple.
+Today, I want to talk to you about how your app can make friends with the system.
 As Radhika showed in the previous video, system intelligence can help people at every step of their journey in using their apps and the devices that those apps are installed on.

+The better job you, as a developer, do to integrate with the system, and the more people use your apps, the more we can help them over time.
 But how do you do a good job of integrating with the system?
 I'll explain by talking about a few key concepts shared across all of our intelligence technologies.

-Then I'll have my colleagues Mert and Chad talk about how their teams use these foundational concepts in slightly different ways, all to achieve the same goal making everyday things easier.
+Then I'll have my colleagues, Mert and Chad, talk about how their teams use these foundational concepts in slightly different ways, all to achieve the same goal: making everyday things easier.

 And then Mark will come back to recap exactly what we hope you do next.

 So, let's talk about what makes the intelligent system work.